reactiveui/splat/src/Splat.Microsoft.Extensions.DependencyInjection/README.md

 container.UseMicrosoftDependencyResolver();
 ```

-### Use the Locator
+### Use the AppLocator

-Now, when registering or resolving services using Locator.Current, or via ReactiveUI, they will be directed to the Microsoft DI container.
+Now, when registering or resolving services using AppLocator.Current, or via ReactiveUI, they will be directed to the Microsoft DI container.